 I’m always surprised to hear that these basic IT service management (ITSM) principles still haven’t been addressed by the plethora of best practices and tools at the disposal of today’s IT leaders.
 And if we can’t do these “basics” well, then how will we cope with the accelerated delivery cycles promised by agile development and the rapid deployment of services available with cloud?

-The Basic Principles of Service Request Management
+The Basic Principles for Service Request Processes

 How does your IT department shape up against the following seven service request management maturity indicators?

-- There’s a SINGLE portal where all end users can go to interact with IT, to report an issue, check knowledge articles, and to initiate service requests.
+- There’s a SINGLE self-service portal where all end users can go to interact with IT, to report an issue, check knowledge articles, and to initiate service requests.
 Users seek simplicity, they want to engage with a simple portal through which they can quickly and easily engage with IT services.

 - End users are engaged with the service request process, they understand where they need to go, and they understand that circumventing the process is not in their interests.
 This point attempts to address the risk of untraceable, poorly structured communication, such as verbal or email requests, coming in to IT and simply not being logged.
 This type of inbound work is impossible to track, trace, and measure.